What does the Bible say about peace?

 The world will continue to have wars and interpersonal conflicts until Jesus comes to establish true, lasting peace (see Isaiah 11:1-10), but God will give His peace to those who trust Him.
 Jesus took the chastisement of our peace (Isaiah 53:5) and has made it possible for us to have peace with God.
 Once His peace rules in our hearts, we are able to share that peace with others; we become publishers of peace (Isaiah 52:7) and ministers of reconciliation (2 Corinthians 5:18).

-Recommended Resources: Peace: Overcoming Anxiety and Conflict by Jack Kuhatschek and Logos Bible Software.
+Recommended Resource: Peace: Overcoming Anxiety and Conflict by Jack Kuhatschek

 What does the Bible say about finding peace of mind?